 Group portrait [NAACP lawyers with Esther McCready and others], 1950.
 Paul Henderson, HEN.02.07-019.

 Although fully qualified, Esther McCready (third from left) was denied admission to the University of Maryland School of Nursing solely because of her skin color.
 Seen here with her attorneys, Thurgood Marshall (fourth from left) and Donald Gaines Murray (second from right), McCready sued the university for admission based on the argument that she was not provided “equal protection under the law” (McCready v.
-Byrd, 1949) and forced to pursue her education out-of-state where blacks were accepted while her white counterparts were being trained in state.
+Byrd, 1949) and forced to pursue her education out-of-state where Blacks were accepted while her white counterparts were being trained in state.
 On April 14, 1950, the Maryland Court of Appeals ruled in McCready’s favor.
-Also pictured: Parren Mitchell (far right).
+More information about those pictured below.

 Group portrait [NAACP lawyers with Esther McCready and others]